JetBrains/Qodana/topics/space-automation.md

 [Docker image](docker-images.md) of %product% to run.

 The `QODANA_TOKEN` variable refers to the [project token](project-token.md) generated in Qodana Cloud and contained in the `qodana-token` secret.
+This token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token:

 * The [](cloud-onboarding.md) section explains how to get the project token generated while first working with Qodana Cloud
 * The [](cloud-projects.xml#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization